 • During full data migration, concurrent INSERT operations cause fragmentation in the collections of the destination database.
 After full data migration is complete, the storage space for collections of the destination database is larger than that of the source database.

-• Make sure that the precision settings for columns of the FLOAT or DOUBLE data type meet your business requirements.
+• You must make sure that the precision settings for columns of the FLOAT or DOUBLE data type meet your business requirements.
 DTS uses the ROUND(COLUMN,PRECISION) function to retrieve values from columns of the FLOAT or DOUBLE data type.
-If you do not specify a precision, DTS sets the precision for columns of the FLOAT data type to 38 digits and the precision for columns of the DOUBLE data type to 308 digits.
+If you do not specify a precision, DTS sets the precision for the FLOAT data type to 38 digits and the precision for the DOUBLE data type to 308 digits.

-• DTS attempts to resume data migration tasks that failed within the last seven days.
-Before you switch workloads to the destination database, you must stop or release the failed tasks.
+• DTS attempts to resume a data migration task that failed within the last seven days.
+Before you switch workloads to the destination cluster, you must stop or release the failed tasks.
 You can also execute the REVOKE statement to revoke the write permissions from the accounts that are used by DTS to access the destination database.
-Otherwise, the data in the source database overwrites the data in the destination database after a failed task is resumed.
+Otherwise, the data in the source database overwrites the data in the destination database after the data migration task is resumed.

 • The data is concurrently written to the destination database.
 Therefore, the storage space occupied in the destination database is 5% to 10% larger than the size of the data in the source database.